nf-core/methylseq/docs/output.md

 **Output directory: `results/bismark_summary`**

-### Biscuit Reports
+### BISCUIT Reports

-Biscuit generates a directory with different statistical reports describing results for each sample.
+BISCUIT generates a directory with different statistical reports describing results for each sample.
 The statistical reports are converted to plots plotted in the MultiQC report.

-**Output directory: `results/biscuit_QC/sample_biscuitQC/`**
+**Output directory: `results/biscuit_QC/sample.assembly_biscuitQC/`**